 - The scene in "Mr. Monk and the Miracle" where Monk and Natalie infiltrate a monastery by donning nuns' robes.
 They almost get to Stottlemeyer, but then a funny moment occurs when you see Monk break out of line and stop to readjust an askew cross on a wall, while Natalie tries to stop him.
 Then they get into the chapel and break the news to Stottlemeyer, but they have no choice but to harmonize the summation to blend it in with the other chanting monks.

-- And in this fake intimate moment put in by Hollywood executives that the real Monk would not be happy with, the actress portraying Natalie walks in and asks if she's interrupting something.
-"Randy" claims "she" was just checking for evidence, and "Natalie" asks, "Uh-huh.
+- Then the actress portraying Natalie walks in and asks if she's interrupting something.
+"Randy" claims "she" was just checking for evidence, and "Natalie" forces a smile as she ask, "Uh-huh.
 In his mouth?"

 - This Webisode.
 Monk evens out a couple of blood vials, so the doctor is telling an elderly couple, "Mr. and Mrs. Grubermen, your blood tests are back. [to the wife] You're pregnant.
 [She is startled; the doctor turns to her husband] And so are you."

 - In "Mr. Monk Fights City Hall," the entire scene with the "Hot Dog Czar" runs on funny.
 Like their utter disregard of common sense food safety.
 Also, while being questioned, George Gionopolis has chest pains and looks and sounds like he's about to have a heart attack, and apparently his doctors can't figure out what causes these to happen three times a week (Monk is surprised).
 Also, in their all "meat" hot dogs, they use "meat" (note: they are required by law to put the word in quotes).